aosabook/500lines/modeller/chapter.md

         if self.selected_node is None: return
         self.selected_node.rotate_color(forwards)
 ``````````````````````````````````````````
 Each node stores its current color.
 The `rotate_color` function simply modifies the current color of the node.
-The color is passed to OpenGL with `glColor` when the Node is rendered.
+The color is passed to OpenGL with `glColor` when the node is rendered.

 `````````````````````````````````````````` {.python}
     # class Node